-Trouble type Possible reason Recovery action Ctartar will not approte Starter components are faulty Have serviced by your dealer Starter will not operate Shift level is not in neutral Shift to neutral Fuel tank is empty Fill tank with clean, fresh fuel Fuel is contaminated or stale Fill tank with clean, fresh fuel Eugl filter elegged Clean or replace with recommended Fuel filter clogged type Fuel pump has malfunctioned Have serviced by your dealer Spark plug(s) fouled or of incorrect type.
+Trouble type Possible reason Recovery action Starter will not operate Starter components are faulty Have serviced by your dealer Starter will not operate Shift level is not in neutral Shift to neutral Fuel tank is empty Fill tank with clean, fresh fuel Fuel is contaminated or stale Fill tank with clean, fresh fuel Fuel filter clogged Clean or replace with recommended Fuer mer clogged type Fuel pump has malfunctioned Have serviced by your dealer Spork plug(a) fould or of incorrect type Inspect spark plug(s).
+Clean or replace Engine will not start (starter Spark plug(s) fouled or of incorrect type. with recommended type operates) Spark plug cap(s) fitted incorrectly Check and re-fit cap(s) operates) Ignition wiring damaged or poorly Check wires for wear or breaks.
+Tighten connected all loose connections.
+Replace worn or connected broken wires Ignition parts are faulty Have serviced by your dealer Engine stop switch lanyard is not Attach lanyard attached Engine inner parts are damaged Have serviced by your dealer Engine idles irregularly or Spark plug(s) fouled or of incorrect type.
 Inspect spark plug(s).
-Clean or replace Engine will not start (starter Spark plug(s) rouled or or incorrect type. with recommended type Spark plug cap(s) fitted incorrectly Check and re-fit cap(s) operates) Louisia a visia a dans a dans a dans Check wires for wear or breaks.
-Tighten Ignition wiring damaged or poorly connected all loose connections.
-Replace worn or Connected broken wires Ignition parts are faulty Have serviced by your dealer Engine stop switch lanyard is not Attach lanyard attached Attach lanyard Engine inner parts are damaged Have serviced by your dealer Engine idles irregularly or Spark plug(s) fouled or of incorrect type.
-Inspect spark plug(s).
-Clean or replace stalls Spain plug(s) louied of of incorrect type. with recommended type
+Clean or replace stalls with recommended type